-Mochi brownies are a decadent chewy twist on the classic American brownie.
-With the softness of mochi, nothing can rival the sheer ecstasy of biting into this indulgent moreish treat.
+Mochi brownies are a decadent, gluten-free, chewy twist on the classic American brownie.
+With the softness of mochi, each bite is indulgent and moreish.
 It is a heavenly creation for those who cherish both treats individually.

 Jump to:

-Mochi brownies combine traditional brownies and the iconic Japanese dessert, mochi.
-They look just like normal brownies but with a chewy and fudgier texture.
+Mochi brownies combine traditional brownies with the iconic Japanese dessert mochi.
+They look like regular brownies but have a chewy and fudgier texture.

-Furthermore, they taste like chocolate mochi but are a bit cakier.
-Therefore, this mochi brownies recipe is perfect for those who prefer their desserts not too cakey yet not too dense.
+Furthermore, they taste like chocolate mochi but are more moist and gooey.
+Therefore, our mochi brownie recipe is perfect if you like desserts that aren't too cakey or dense.

 Ingredients